dparedesh/baseline-framework/README.md

   ```
   where

-  - `name`: File containing the list of samples (file format must be in .root).
-Examples of the lists to be provided can be found [here](https://github.com/dparedesh/baseline-framework/tree/master/InputList)
+  - `name`: File containing the list of samples (the samples must be in the format .root).
+Examples of the lists to be provided can be found [here](https://github.com/dparedesh/baseline-framework/tree/master/InputList).
   - `title`: Name of the object shown at the terminal when running.
   - `latex`: Custom name shown in the plot legend.
   - `color`: Integer referencing the colors in [TColor](https://root.cern.ch/doc/master/classTColor.html)
-  - `process`: It can have three different values: `"isSig"`, `"isBkg"`, and `"isData"`.
+  - `process`: It can have three different values: `"isSig"`, `"isBkg"`, or `"isData"`.
 Depending on the option provided the physics process will be plotted in a different style, i.e.

     - `isSig`: The physics process will be shown as a line overlaid to the background distribution.
     - `isBkg`: The physics process will be stacked for all background processes.
 Histograms will be color-filled.